openequella/openequella.github.io/guides/AdministrationOverviewGuide.md

 * **Harvester**—configures the DRM acceptance setting for harvesters.
 * **HTML editor** – provides the ability for users to customize the HTML Editor, including advanced customizations, adding and editing styles, customizing the toolbar and uploading third-party plug-ins.
 * **Kaltura**—configures the Kaltura server settings.
-* **Languages**—configures the languages used by EQUELLA.
+* **Languages**—configures the languages used by openEquella.
 * **Logged in users**—allows the user to view a list of all logged in users.
 * **Login**—configures logins and authentication options.
 * **LTI consumers** – enables the creation and maintenance of LTI consumers.
-Additionally, users can map LTI roles to EQUELLA roles.
+Additionally, users can map LTI roles to openEquella roles.
 * **Mail**—enables the configuration of email settings.
-* **Manual data fixes**—provides access to data fix applications that may need to be run under instruction from EQUELLA support.
+* **Manual data fixes**—provides access to data fix applications that may need to be run under instruction from openEquella support.
-* **MIME types**—enables the adding, editing or deleting of MIME types within the EQUELLA system to control the way different file types are displayed.
+* **MIME types**—enables the adding, editing or deleting of MIME types within the openEquella system to control the way different file types are displayed.
 * **OAI identifier**—enables the editing of identifier attributes.
 * **OAuth** —configures OAuth client applications and lists associated tokens.
 * **Scheduled tasks** —configures the times scheduled tasks should be executed.
 * **Searching and content indexing**—enables the configuration of options for searching, filtering and sorting as well as content indexing.
 * **Selection sessions**—configures the Quick Contribute control in integrated third-party systems and the document version defaults.
 * **Shortcut URLs**—enables the creation of URL shortcuts.
-* **Store front setup** - used with the EQUELLA Content Exchange – Store front functionality.
+* **Store front setup** - used with the openEquella Content Exchange – Store front functionality.
-* **Themes**—enables the uploading of theme files to change the EQUELLA ‘look and feel’.
+* **Themes**—enables the uploading of theme files to change the openEquella ‘look and feel’.
 * **User scripts** – allows users to create and save JavaScript and FreeMarker scripts for use in the system.